minze-it/minze-it/README.md

 - 👋 Hi, I’m @minze-it
 - 👀 I’m interested in c#/dotnet and everything around
-- 🌱 I’m currently learning dotnet-maui
+- 🌱 I’m currently using dotnet-maui
-- 📫 Reach me via Twitter @m_inze

 <!---
 minze-it/minze-it is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.